Alpha Magnetic Spectrometer: Results

 The AMS team presented for 3 days at CERN in April 2015, covering new data on 300 million proton events and helium flux.
+By late 2016, it was reported that AMS-02 had observed over 90 billion cosmic rays.
 It revealed in December 2016 that it had discovered a few signals consistent with antihelium nuclei amidst several billion helium nuclei.
 The result remains to be verified, and the team is currently trying to rule out possible contamination.

 A study from 2019, using data from NASA's Fermi Gamma-ray Space Telescope discovered a halo around the nearby pulsar Geminga.
 The accelerated electrons and positrons collide with nearby starlight.
 The collision boosts the light to much higher energies.
 Geminga alone could be responsible for as much as 20% of the high-energy positrons seen by the AMS-02 experiment.
 The AMS-02 on the ISS has, as of 2021, recorded eight events that seem to indicate the detection of antihelium-3.

 Over a twelve-year period aboard the ISS, the AMS has accumulated a dataset of more than 230 billion cosmic rays, spanning energies reaching multi-TeV levels.
 The precise measurements obtained by the magnetic spectrometer enable data presentation with an accuracy approaching ~1%.
 Particularly significant is the high-energy data regarding elementary particles such as electrons, positrons, protons, and antiprotons, which presents challenges to theoretical frameworks.
 Additionally, observations of nuclei and isotopes reveal energy dependencies that deviate from theoretical predictions.
 In a presentation at the 2024 APS April meeting, the AMS collaboration argued that the dataset they have collected necessitates a reevaluation of existing models of the cosmos.

+As of April 2026 end, it is reported on the AMS-02 | The Alpha Magnetic Spectrometer Experiment webpage that AMS-02 has observed over 263 billion cosmic ray events till now.

+On May 18, 2026 - exactly 15 years from the date of its operationalisation, the AMS-02 has crossed 264 billion cosmic ray events detection milestone.